 - Clinical Assistant Professor, Child Welfare Resource Center

-Her professional interests include child welfare workforce development and retention, LGBTQ youth in child and family serving systems, co-occurring disorders, and traumatic stress.
-Winter maintains a private practice, working with a variety of behavioral health concerns.
+Her professional interests include child welfare workforce development, well-being, and retention, LGBTQ youth in child and family serving systems, traumatic stress, and resilience development.
+Dr. Winter maintains a small private social work practice.